D4N18L/D4N18L/README.md

 - 💬 It will be split across 3 tiers:

-  Silver Level: These will be simple and straightforward projects that will  get the Github running
+  Silver Level: These will be the small projects that uses only one algorithms to function

-  Gold Level: These projects will be much more complex a take reasonable bit of time to complete
+  Gold Level: These projects will be the more intermediate ones that uses more two or more algorithms to solve an idea

-  Platinum Level:These projects will be the most difficult and will be long term projects that solves a business problem
+  Platinum Level:These projects will be the most difficult and will be long term projects that solves a business problem by using multiple algorithms

     <!-- Sections I am Intrested in -->